 Figure 5.3.2.2.2-1: Availability Check for Number of PDU sessions per Slice

 1. The NF Service Consumer (e.g. SMF) shall send a POST request to the resource representing the network slice admission control related to the number of PDU sessions (i.e. …/slices) in the NSACF.

-The payload body of the POST request shall contain the input data structure (i.e. PduACRequestData) for network slice admission control.
+The payload body of the POST request shall contain the input data structure (i.e. PduACRequestData) for network slice admission control, which shall contain the following information:

+- the SUPI of the UE;

+- a list of S-NSSAIs which are subject to NSAC, and for each S-NSSAI an update flag indicates the operation to that S-NSSAI;

+In addition, the POST request may also contain:

+- the DNN, which is used by the PDU session;

+- the SMF Instance ID, if the requester is an SMF;

+- the FQDN of PGW-C, if the requester is a combined SMF+PGW-C.

 The update flag within the PduACRequestData shall be set "increase" for a PDU session which is to be established, and shall be set to "decrease" for a PDU session which is to be released.

 2a.
 For each S-NSSAI included in PduACRequestData, the NSACF shall perform the following actions: